Meet The Bassett Family

 Mary’s earliest memory of Bassetts Ice Cream is meeting Roger Bassett at the store’s counter in the Reading Terminal Market (RTM) for a job interview.
 One of the first questions Roger asked her was, “Have you ever tasted Bassetts Ice Cream?” to which she enthusiastically replied, “Yes!”
 Although she really had no recollection of whether or not she had eaten the product, good job interview form prompted the affirmative response.
 After a brief interview and a spoonful of French Vanilla (“Bassetts most famous flavor,” Roger told her) , she was hired.

-Fast forward 31 years – Mary and Roger have been married for 29 years and both are still involved in the family business, as is their son, Eric, who runs Bassetts Catering.
+Fast forward 31 years – Mary and Roger have been married for over 30 years and both are still involved in the family business, as is their son, Eric, who runs Bassetts Catering.
 Through the years, Mary has worked many jobs at Bassetts including scooping behind the historic marble counter at the RTM store.
 She has also been involved in the business on the wholesale side, doing a little bit of everything, from bookkeeping to designing brochures, and from writing newsletters to archiving family history.
 Today Mary continues to do the bookkeeping for the retail store and helps out during special events.
 While ice cream is rarely in their freezer at home, Mary enjoys going behind the RTM counter and perusing the flavors to see what looks good that day.
 Among her favorites are Cherry Vanilla, English Toffee Crunch and Butterscotch Vanilla.
 But her true passion remains Butter Brickle, even though the flavor was discontinued some years ago.
 Occasionally, Mary tries to convince Michael to bring it back, but that’s another story.